densh/densh.github.com/quasiquotes.md

          q"$wrapper($x)"
        }

+### Hygiene in the narrow sense {:#hygiene-in-the-narrow-sense}

-2) What hygiene in the narrow sense means is that quasiquotes shouldn't mess with the bindings of trees that are unquoted into them.
+What hygiene in the narrow sense means is that quasiquotes shouldn't mess with the bindings of trees that are unquoted into them.
 For example, if a macro argument unquoted into a macro expansion was originally referring to some variable in enclosing lexical context, then this reference should remain in force after macro expansion, regardless of what code was generated for the macro expansion.
 Unfortunately, we don't have automatic facilities to ensure this, and that can lead to unexpected situations:

     scala> val originalTree = q"val x = 1; x"
     originalTree: reflect.runtime.universe.Tree = ...